vLLM Operations Competence Center Switzerland

 Which models can I serve with vLLM?

-vLLM supports a wide range of open-source models including Llama, Mistral, Falcon, Qwen, and many more transformer-based architectures.
+vLLM supports a wide range of open-source models including Llama, Mistral, Falcon, Qwen, Apertus, and many more transformer-based architectures.
+Apertus, the Swiss AI foundation model, is Apache 2.0 licensed and EU AI Act Art 53 compliant, with full training data and code transparency.
 VSHN provides Kubernetes-native serving infrastructure with automated model loading, health checks, and rolling updates.
-We help you select and optimise models for your use case while ensuring all inference stays within Swiss data centres.
+We help you select and optimize models for your use case while ensuring all inference stays within Swiss data centers.

 How does VSHN ensure data sovereignty for vLLM workloads?

-All infrastructure runs in Swiss data centres operated by Swiss or European sovereign cloud providers.
+All infrastructure runs in Swiss data centers operated by Swiss or European sovereign cloud providers.
 Model weights, input prompts, generated completions, and inference logs never leave the chosen jurisdiction.
-As a VSHN Swiss Select Partner, we guarantee that all operational access is from Switzerland-based engineers, and we provide audit trails for compliance reporting.
+All operational access is from Switzerland-based engineers, and we provide audit trails for compliance reporting.
+See our sovereignty assessment for details on how VSHN scores against the EU Cloud Sovereignty Framework.

 Can VSHN integrate vLLM with existing AI pipelines?

 Yes. vLLM exposes an OpenAI-compatible API, so existing applications using OpenAI client libraries can switch to self-hosted models without code changes.
-VSHN also integrates vLLM with LiteLLM gateways, retrieval-augmented generation pipelines, and managed PostgreSQL with pgvector for vector storage — with up to 720 GB of backup storage and the same 99.9% SLA as all our managed services.
+VSHN also integrates vLLM with LiteLLM gateways, retrieval-augmented generation pipelines, and managed PostgreSQL with pgvector for vector storage - with automated backups and up to 99.99% SLA as all our VSHN-operated databases.

 What monitoring and observability does VSHN provide for vLLM?

-How do I get started with VSHN's vLLM services?
+How do I get started with VSHN's vLLM consulting?

-Contact us through the form below or email info@vshn.ch for an initial consultation.
-We assess your current model serving needs, platform requirements, and compliance constraints, then propose an architecture running on APPUiO, OpenShift, or your preferred infrastructure.
-Most customers go from initial consultation to a running production platform in four to six weeks.
+Contact us through the form below for a free initial consultation.
+We assess your current model serving needs, platform requirements, and compliance constraints, then propose an architecture running on APPUiO, OpenShift, or your preferred infrastructure. vLLM consulting is part of VSHN's broader LLM Operations practice -- see llmops.ch for the full picture.